asif-git-hub/rss-service/README.md

 GPT_DELAY_IN_MS = How long to wait in between requests SHORTEN_PROMPT = ChatGPT Prompt to shorten a long article or summary.
 CHUNK_SIZE = How many chunks to split the long contents by.
-Default is 5.
+Default is 8.

+COMPANY_DB_HOST = DB Host of the mysql database DB_USERNAME = DB Username with enough accesss to run SELECT queries DB_PASSWORD = DB Password for user
+DB_NAME = Database Name
+TABLE_NAME = Table containing company information

+## Connecting a MYSQL DB to the processor

+Replace the env variables below:
+COMPANY_DB_HOST = DB Host of the mysql database DB_USERNAME = DB Username with enough accesss to run SELECT queries DB_PASSWORD = DB Password for user
+DB_NAME = Database Name
+TABLE_NAME = Table containing company information